 White’s chamber work Wilder Shores, commissioned by Third Angle Ensemble and premiered in June 2015 at the Bang on a Can Marathon in New York, is a setting of poetry by poets Matthew and Michael Dickman for violin, cello, and two narrators.
 The piece, following a structure divergent from but inspired by the poem it sets, features a rich succession and interplay of images, which are introduced and brought back, creating an inscrutable sense of familiarity, and chopped up and blended into a progressively finer mix.
 The work’s musical ideas, as they are stated, recalled, fused, and fragmented, create a collectively fraught, shape-shifting texture.
 The piece has been praised as “intriguingly swoopy and spiky” by New York Music Daily and "a highly colorful score that seemed to incorporate about every way of getting sound out of a violin and cello anyone has ever imagined” by Oregon Artswatch, whose review stated, "White made the most distinctive musical statement of the night.”

 White has won the Craig and Janet Swan Prize, the Margaret Blackburn Composition Competition, an Emil and Ruth Beyer Award from the National Federation of Music Clubs, the Dolce Suono Ensemble Young Composer Competition, the North American Saxophone Alliance Composition Competition, and the American Prize.
-He has been in residence at the MacDowell Colony, Yaddo, the Atlantic Center for the Arts, and the Virginia Center for the Creative Arts, among other colonies, and his work has been featured at a long list of high-profile festivals, including the Bang on a Can Summer Festival, the Norfolk Chamber Music Festival, CULTIVATE at Copland House, and the Composers Conference at Wellesley College.
-White has taught composition, music theory, music appreciation, and aural skills at Northwestern University and is Department Chair of Music Theory and Composition at the Merit School of Music.
-He has studied at Northwestern University, the University of California at Berkeley, the New England Conservatory of Music, and Boston University.
+He has been in residence at the MacDowell Colony, Yaddo, the Atlantic Center for the Arts, the Banff Arts Centre, and the Virginia Center for the Creative Arts, and his work has been featured at a long list of high-profile festivals, including the Bang on a Can Summer Festival, the Norfolk Chamber Music Festival, CULTIVATE at Copland House, and the Composers Conference at Wellesley College.
+White received his doctorate degree from Northwestern University in September and is a professor of music theory and composition at Washington University in St. Louis.